 Choosing Fairtrade cotton makes a difference

 Fairtrade works with farmers who’ve formed small producer organizations, as well as contract production organizations in the process of forming independent cooperatives.
 Many Fairtrade cotton organizations are in West Africa – namely Mali, Senegal, Cameroon and Burkina Faso.
-India has become another important production country, growing the most Fairtrade certified cotton.
+But it's India that grows the most Fairtrade certified cotton.

 Requirements in the Fairtrade Standards also protect farmers’ health and safety, and ban genetically modified cotton seeds.
 A large percentage of Fairtrade cotton is also organic certified, and Fairtrade encourages and empowers cotton farmers to protect the natural environment as an integral part of their farm management.

-Other important advantages for Fairtrade cotton farmers include:
+There are other important advantages for Fairtrade cotton farmers, too.

-Since the introduction of Fairtrade cotton, Fairtrade’s goal has been to also address the unsafe and unfair labour conditions in cotton processing and textile production factories.
-In 2016, Fairtrade introduced the new Fairtrade Textile Standard and Programme to reach people at all stages of textile production chains – from seed cotton to finished textile products.
+Since the introduction of Fairtrade cotton, Fairtrade’s goal has been to also address the unsafe and unfair labour conditions in cotton processing and textile factories.
+In 2016, Fairtrade introduced the new Fairtrade Textile Standard and Programme to reach people at all stages of the textile production chain – from seed cotton to finished garments.

 There’s a lot of cotton out there, but when you opt for Fairtrade cotton goods you are empowering small-scale farmers and pushing the industry to become sustainable.

 Fairtrade products are widely available.
 The blue countries and territories on the map below have Fairtrade organizations that promote Fairtrade products.
 Their websites often include a product finder to show you the full variety of Fairtrade products near you.
 Even if there isn't a Fairtrade organization where you live, Fairtrade products may still be available – look for our familiar marks on products!